Ghost-chu/QuickShop-Reremake/README.md

 - [Relatev](http://www.relatev.com/forum.php?mod=viewthread&tid=2251)

 ## Contribute
 If you're a developer, you can contribute to the QuickShop code!
-Just make a fork, then make a pull request when you're done!
+Just make a fork and install lombok plugin, then make a pull request when you're done!
 Please try to follow [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 Also do not increase the plugin version number.
 Thank you very much!

 ## Maven
 ```XML